oftx/deepdream-revived/README.md

 ### Command Line Flags
 - `--cpu` Disables GPU inference, running in CPU only mode
+- `--input` Sets the input filename (default is `example.png`)
+- `--max_size` Limits the maximum size of the image input.
+I haven't come across an image too large yet, but use this in case you run out of memory or see some weirdness with large images.
+- `--mode` Sets the inference mode, which can be `"simple"` or `"octaves"` (default is `simple`).
+Simple mode takes the least amount of time, octaves mode is more flexible and can produce different patterns depending on how you specify the octaves.
+- `--octaves` Sets the list of octaves to process (default is "-2, -1, 0, 1, 2").
+The input string should be a comma separated list of integers.
+Note that the number of `--steps` is run on each octave, so the total number of steps is the total number of octaves multiplied by `--steps`.
+- `--output` Sets the output directory name (default is "output")
+- `--scale` Sets the scale factor in octaves mode (default is 1.0).
+If set to larger than 1, it will upscale the image using tiles.
+If set to smaller than 1, the output will be downscaled.
 - `--steps` Sets the number of inference steps (default is 100)
   - In my case, using `tensorflow-rocm==2.16.2` produces similar outputs with drastically fewer steps than `2.14.0.600`, like 4-10 steps instead of 100.
 - `--step_size` Sets the size of each step (default is 0.1)
-- `--mode` Sets the inference mode, which can be `"simple"` or `"octaves"`.
-Simple mode takes the least amount of time, octaves mode is more flexible and can produce different patterns depending on how you specify the octaves.